ErabaReta/Heap_controller/README.md

 Dont be lazy!! by god, pls use your Brain.

 ### Prerequisites
-- A C compiler (e.g., GCC or Clang).
+- A C compiler (e.g., GCC or Clang), obviesly.
 - Very basic understanding of C memory management.

 ### Installation